rudyzhou/Dynamic_Kymograph/README.md

 window.
 If you don’t like the color that is used, you can just keep pressing the “Save current ROI” button to cycle through random colors until you find one you like.

-10. If you want to close the plugin, press the “x” button on the “Dynamic Kymograph” window

-**Note:** If you want to analyze another stack, you must close the plugin and your current stack, open the new stack, and then re-run the plugin.
+10. If you want to close the plugin, press the “x” button on the “Dynamic Kymograph” window.
+If you want to analyze another stack, you must close the plugin and your current stack, open the new stack, and then re-run the plugin.

 ## Authors